-Income Taxes
+Income Tax

-- Inland Revenue (Amendment) Bill was gazetted to amend the Inland Revenue Act, No. 24 of 2017.
-Main amendments proposed in the bill include: - revising the tax free threshold for personal income tax to Rs.
+- Inland Revenue (Amendment) Act, No. 45 of 2022 was enacted to amend the Inland Revenue Act, No. 24 of 2017.
+Main amendments proposed in the Act include: - revising the tax free threshold for personal income tax to Rs.
 1.2 million from Rs.
-3.0 million, - revising the tax rates range for personal income tax between 6% 18% to 6% - 36%, - reducing tax slabs for personal income tax to Rs.
+3.0 million per annum, - reducing tax slabs for personal income tax to Rs.
 0.5 million from Rs.
+3.0 million,

-3.0 million, - removing expenditure relief of Rs.
-1.2 million, in calculating taxable income applicable for personal income tax, - mandate employers to deduct Advance Personal Income Tax (APIT) irrespective of the consent of employee, - increasing the standard corporate income tax rate to 30% from 24%, - removing all the concessionary rates in relation to corporate income tax.
+- removing expenditure relief of Rs.
+1.2 million per annum, in calculating taxable income applicable for personal income tax, - revising the tax rates range for personal income tax between 6 per cent 18 per cent to 6 per cent 36 per cent, - mandate employers to deduct Advance Personal Income Tax (APIT) irrespective of the consent of employee, with effect from 01 January 2023, - increasing the standard corporate income tax rate to 30 per cent from 24 per cent, with effect from 01 October 2022, - removing the concessionary rates in relation to corporate income tax, with effect from 01 October 2022. - Accordingly, income tax rates applicable to individuals (residents and non-residents) at different taxable income levels are as follows: